Alex Reynolds, CEO

 He has since set up and run a number of education projects including Green Day and the Youth Philanthropy Initiative.
 He is based in Lisbon but still travels regularly.

-Ryan Randall, CFO
+Ryan Randall, Director of Technology

 Ryan graduated from Durham University in 1996 with a degree in Maths and Computer Science, and has been living in London, designing and building IT systems for the past 20 years.